Today, we have over 900 staff supporting more than 8,000 people in local communities across Australia.

 Neami established two service sites in Brisbane in 2009 after obtaining funding through the Personal Helpers and Mentors Program (PHaMS).
 PHaMS funding.

 In 2010, Neami was successful in securing funding to deliver the Way2Home Assertive Outreach Service in inner-city Sydney, with the service located in Darlinghurst.
 The growth of Neami service provision in Victoria also occurred in 2010, the Prevention and Recovery Care (PARC) facility opening, and the addition of two initiatives aimed at strengthening capacity to provide services to consumers with high support needs; Intensive Home-Based Outreach and Care Coordination.

 Neami services in Victoria continued to expand in 2011 following the merger with Inner East Mental Health Service Association (IEMHSA).
 The team of 30 support workers are based within four service sites located in the eastern suburbs of Melbourne.

 2011 saw Neami increase the number of service sites in South Australia to five after receiving funding through the Housing and Accommodation Support Partnership.
 Neami also began delivering the Aboriginal Assertive Outreach Service in 2011, which provides support to Aboriginal people sleeping rough in the Sydney Coastal Region and Metropolitan Sydney with a focus on Inner City, Inner West and the Eastern suburbs.

-Today, we have over 900 staff supporting more than 8,000 people in local communities across Australia.
-We have confidence that the future will be as bright as we continue our story through the work we do improving the mental health and wellbeing of individuals and communities.
+Today, we have over 900 staff supporting more than 9,000 people in local communities across Australia.
+We have confidence that the future will be as bright as we continue our story through the work we do to improve the mental health and wellbeing of individuals and communities.